hmnshudhmn24/music-genre-classifier-py/README.md

 ## Notes
 - Ensure all audio files are in a format readable by Librosa (`.wav` recommended).
 - The accuracy of predictions depends on the quality and diversity of the dataset.

-## License
-This project is open-source and free to use for learning and research purposes.